pelican-eggs/games-steamcmd/satisfactory/README.md

 ### Console Commands

-The console tab in the in-game admin server menu is the only way to execute commands.
+The "Console" tab in the in-game Server Manager is the only way to execute commands.
 Entering commands via the Panel do nothing.

 [List of known commands can be found via the Wiki.](https://satisfactory.wiki.gg/wiki/Dedicated_servers#Console_commands)